 Medical diagnosis requires integrating history, examination, and test findings to identify the condition that best explains a patient’s presentation1,2.
 Bayesian reasoning provides a principled framework for this task because it is information-efficient, broadly applicable, and transparent.3–5.
 Instruction in Bayesian methods can improve clinicians’ diagnostic reasoning 6, yet broader clinical adoption remains modest and many clinicians continue to rely on intuition, heuristics, and pattern recognition.7,8

 A major barrier to routine Bayesian updating at the bedside is the scarcity of accurate, context-specific likelihood ratios (LRs).
 LRs quantify how the presence or absence of a finding (history, symptom, examination sign, or test result) changes the odds of disease3,4.
-However, empirical LR estimates require diagnostic accuracy studies, which are difficult to perform and interpret9,10; consequently, reliable LRs for many common clinical findings are unavailable. and true likelihood ratios often vary substantially by clinical context11.
-Because the condition–finding–context space is combinatorially large, exhaustive empirical measurement is infeasible.
+However, empirical LR estimates require diagnostic accuracy studies, which are difficult to perform and interpret9,10.
+Consequently, reliable LRs for many common clinical findings are unavailable and true likelihood ratios often vary substantially by clinical context11.
+The condition–finding–context space is combinatorially large, so exhaustive empirical estimation of LRs is intractable.
 For applied Bayesian reasoning to scale, a rapid and sufficiently accurate method of estimating LRs is necessary.

 Recent advances in generative artificial intelligence suggest a potential means to generate such estimates directly from encoded clinical knowledge.
 Large language models (LLMs) are neural networks trained on extensive text corpora that capture clinical concepts and associations12,13.
 They can generalize to new tasks through zero-shot or in-context learning14,15,, suggesting they might infer LRs when empirical data are absent.
 There is growing interest in using large language models (LLMs) for diagnostic reasoning, and recent studies show impressive stand-alone performance.16-18.
 Yet integrating these systems as physician adjuncts remains difficult, in part because their reasoning processes are opaque.
 If LLMs can produce quantitative LR estimates, this would represent a different mode of application where models supply explicit, clinician-interpretable evidence weights that can be combined through well-established Bayesian updating, whether algorithmically or at the bedside.
 Such outputs could also populate decision-support tools and serve as prior predictions for future diagnostic studies.